alshedivat/al-folio/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Holle, this is Ying.
+I did my undergraduate majoring in Financial mathematics at University of Leeds, then I went to University of Cambridge to study MPhil in Data Intensice Science since my interest of statictis and computing.
+Now, I am currently working as a Research Assistant at National Univesity of Singapore and work in the [Brian Lim](https://www.brianlim.net/) Lab.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.